harshkachhadia99/24566011_Machine-learning/README.md

 # Assignment 1 - DAC-501 Machine Learning Course

+## How to run assignment/project :
+Step-1 : Download .ipynb file
+Step-2 : Download .csv file
+Step-3 : Open .ipynb file using local machine(jupyter notebook) or google colab.
+Step-4 : In "df=pd.read_csv cell", copy path of .csv file downloaded and paste it to that cell as shown here : df=pd.read_csv("path_to_.csv_file_downloaded")

 ## Overview
 This assignment focuses on performing an exploratory data analysis (EDA) of a dataset selected from the Kaggle library.
 The aim is to understand the dataset's structure, identify key patterns, and draw preliminary insights that will inform further analysis or modeling.